StefanAmur/test/4thDimension.md

 ### Perform all the tests

-- [] Lighthouse
+- [x] Lighthouse - bad results for Mobile: Performance, Accessibility  and SEO | Desktop: Accesibility, SEO
-- [] W3C validator
+- [x] W3C validator

 ### Putting the antics back in semantics (but only for the html)

 - [] The html is semantically correct
-- [] Navigation is in a nav
+- [x] Navigation is in a nav
-- [] Lists use list tags
+- [x] Lists use list tags
-- [] H tags are used to signal importance
+- [x] H tags are used to signal importance
 - [] No div is used where another element is available
-- [] No span is used where another element is available
+- [x] No span is used where another element is available
-- [] No inline styling is put on any element
+- [x] No inline styling is put on any element
-- [] Id's are only used once
+- [x] Id's are only used once
-- [] The same 'type' of elements have the same classes
+- [x] The same 'type' of elements have the same classes
-- [] All images have an alt attribute and a title
+- [] All images have an alt attribute and a title - at least works page doesn't

 ### Just kidding CSS deserves some love too